myselfhimself/gmic-py/README.md

 ![](https://github.com/dtschump/gmic-py/workflows/CPython%20GMIC%20Python%20package/badge.svg)

 The aim of this project is to provide an official Python 3 package of the G'MIC image processing library, with its platform-specific binaries bundled or auto-compiled.
-When this matures, running `pip install gmic-py` should be all you need to get ready and use G'MIC within data-science, games, video editing, texture editing etc..
+When this matures, running `pip install gmic` should be all you need to get ready and use G'MIC within data-science, games, video editing, texture editing etc..
 Python scripts.

 This project is a work in progress and lives under the CeCILL license (similar to GNU Public License).